gradle/gradle/design-docs/incremental-build.md

    - 10k, 50k, 100k, 500k, 1m inputs (smaller if impractical)
 - Collect time to perform up-to-date checks for 100 inputs at
    - 1MB, 10MB, 50MB, 100MB inputs (smaller if impractical)

+### Scenario 2: vary outputs

+- Vary number of outputs
+- Vary sizes of outputs
+- Breaking point is the point where Gradle fails due to memory (reported issue) or takes a "long" time (>60 seconds for a single task).

+#### Test coverage

+- This does not need to be automated
+- Collect time to perform up-to-date checks at
+   - 1, 10, 100, 1000 and 10000 outputs
+   - 10k, 50k, 100k, 500k, 1m outputs (smaller if impractical)
+- Collect time to perform up-to-date checks for 100 outputs at
+   - 1MB, 10MB, 50MB, 100MB outputs (smaller if impractical)

 ## Story: Update performance generator to create representative Java project